martinnormark/azure-reporting-cube/docs/Row keys.md

 Since this is aggregated data, it should indicate the endtime of the aggregation (per hour) in UTC ticks e.g. `293819312323`.

+> Values for UTC ticks in this document are fake!

+`UTC ticks should be Unix timestamp / JavaScript UTC compatible and not use the .Net concept from DateTime objects!´

 To make space for an extra digit, prefix the UTC ticks with a zero, which means we should use `0293819312323` instead.

 But since we also want to indicate what any particular stats-record belongs to, we need to prefix the UTC ticks timestamp with object type and object id, to make it refer to another entity in an application.